daisybio/spongeWebPy/README.md

 get_geneCount(gene_symbol = ["HOXA1"])
 ```

-## How to find a subnetwork?
+## How to find a sub network?
-To find a subnetwork of nodes of interest use the functions:
+To find a sub network of nodes of interest use the functions:
 Get all ceRNA interactions by given identifications (ensg_number, gene_symbol or gene_type), specific cancer type/dataset or different filter possibilities according different statistical values (e.g. FDR adjusted p-value).
 ```
 # Retrieve all possible ceRNAs for gene, identified by ensg_number,